scottdware/go-bigip/README.md

 ## go-bigip

-A Go package that interacts with the F5 BIG-IP web API (version 11.4+).
+A Go package that interacts with F5 BIG-IP systems using the REST API.

 ### Examples & Documentation
 Visit the [GoDoc][godoc-go-bigip] page for package documentation and examples.